trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Nginx should prevent processing requests with undefined server names (also on IP address).
+  > NGINX should prevent processing requests with undefined server names (also on IP address).
 It also protects against configuration errors and don't pass traffic to incorrect backends.
 The problem is easily solved by creating a default catch all server config.

-  > If none of the listen directives have the `default_server` parameter then the first server with the `address:port` pair will be the default server for this pair (it means that Nginx always has a default server).
+  > If none of the listen directives have the `default_server` parameter then the first server with the `address:port` pair will be the default server for this pair (it means that NGINX always has a default server).

   > If someone makes a request using an IP address instead of a server name, the `Host` request header field will contain the IP address and the request can be handled using the IP address as the server name.

-  > Also good point is `return 444;` for default server name because this will close the connection and log it internally, for any domain that isn't defined in Nginx.
+  > Also good point is `return 444;` for default server name because this will close the connection and log it internally, for any domain that isn't defined in NGINX.

 ###### Example